obsidian-tasks-group/obsidian-tasks/resources/sample_vaults/Tasks-Demo/Functions/Custom Sorting.md

 ### Evaluation Errors

-Errors when evaluating 'sort by function' instructions during searches.
+This section demonstrate how Tasks handles when evaluating `sort by function` instructions during searches.

 #### ReferenceError